sabrinaam/unixcommandlines/miscellaneous_commands.md

 ```
 awk '{print $0}' filename>output
 ```
-### 48. Print column 1 based on occurrence in column 2
+### 48. Print column 1 based on the occurrence in column 2
 ```
 awk '{if ($2==2) print $1}' filename>output
 ```